nlxai/sdk/packages/website/src/content/03-01-touchpoint-ui-ConversationHandler.md

 The `ConversationHandler` provides several methods to send information to your NLX application.
 Most of these methods allow an optional `context` object as the second argument, enabling you to pass context variables to NLX to use in your flows.

+💡 In order to use the context variables from Touchpoint in your flow, you need to define each variable as a [Context Variable](https://docs.nlx.ai/platform/build/resources/context-variables) in your NLX workspace.
+If the context variable is not configured within NLX, the value will not be available in the Flow.

 ### `sendText(text, context?)`

 Use `sendText` to send a free-form text message from the user.
 This is typically used when your NLX flow expects a textual response, such as capturing a name, email, or any other information for a slot that accepts open-ended input.